ravi-raj-97/CS6301_Team_08/README.md

 The project used BERTSum and BERTopic and provides a pipeline for extracting summaries from podcast transcripts and then perfoming topic modelling on them.

+1) **Evaluation**

+This folder contains the notebooks that are needed to evaluate the pipeline and the preliminary analysis.
+A description of all the notebooks in the folder is specified within the folder.
+Notebooks *'Mapping_summary_to_transcript'* and *'Preliminary_analysis'* can be run independent of the generated summaries.
+However, *'Generate_abstractive_summaries'* and *'Rogue_scores'* can only be run after running the BERTSum model present in *'Summarizer_pipeline'*

-1) **Summarizer_pipeline.ipynb**
+2) **Summarizer_pipeline.ipynb**

 This notebook contains the code that is to be used to generate the summaries for the transcripts that were provided in the dataset.
 The notebook needs the transcripts to be stored in an excel file as a column.
 It outputs another excel file with the summaries in another column.